-World Conference on Club Management and Club Business Expo (World Conference)
+World Conference and Club Business Expo (World Conference)

 exclamation points

 For effective emphasis, use sparingly - only for commands and true exclamations ("Stop!" and "What a wonderful event!"; but "Plans for the event are wonderful." and "Join us for this wonderful event."); rewrite content to prevent more than a few exclamations/commands per publication.